Chicago Construction Accident Lawyer

 As an employer, there are a number of costs associated with an accident on a construction site.
 Construction companies are typically required to secure workers’ compensation insurance coverage, which pays out workman’s comp benefits to employees who are injured in the course of their work.
 This expense is just a portion of the overhead that companies must cover on a monthly basis, so this cost is ultimately passed along to the consumer.

 Typically, when a worker accepts workers’ comp benefits, employer liability becomes limited, enabling them to avoid a lawsuit.
-If a company does not have this type of insurance coverage, they may be liable for any and all losses stemming from the accident, including medical bills and lost wages.
+If a company does not have this type of insurance coverage, it may be liable for any and all losses stemming from the accident, including medical bills and lost wages.

 Employers do pay a price in another way: they’re without a valued worker for a period of time while the injured employee recovers.
 They may find a temporary replacement, but this takes time — time that ultimately carries a price tag.